june, 2025

 Background

 Extreme heat is emerging as the defining climate risk of this decade.
-According to the 2023 Global Cooling Watch, cooling-sector emissions could surge to 6.1 gigatonnes of CO₂ equivalent by 2050, which is more than 10 per cent of projected global emissions, unless efficiency is doubled, passive measures are scaled, and high-global-warming-potential refrigerants are rapidly phased down.
-At the same time, over one billion people still lack access to adequate cooling, jeopardizing lives, food, medicines and economic productivity.
+The 2023 Global Cooling Watch warns that without decisive action, cooling-sector emissions could reach 6.1 gigatonnes of CO₂ equivalent by 2050, which is more than 10 per cent of projected global emissions.
+Meanwhile, over one billion people still lack access to adequate cooling, which puts lives, food, medicines and economic productivity in jeopardy.

-To accelerate this transition, the United Nations Environment Programme (UNEP)-convened Cool Coalition, brings together over 250 governments, cities, companies and financiers to advance a triple strategy of reducing cooling through passive design, improving energy efficiency, and shifting to low-GWP refrigerants in line with the Kigali Amendment and Paris Agreement.
-At the 2023 United Nations Climate Change Conference (COP28), the Cool Coalition launched the Global Cooling Pledge, the first collective target to cut cooling-related emissions by 60 per cent by 2050 and extend equitable access by 2030.
-The Pledge currently numbers more than 70 country Signatories and 80 non-state supporters.
+Sustainable cooling, which combines efficient equipment, climate-friendly refrigerants, and demand-reduction strategies, is therefore a frontline adaptation priority.
+To accelerate progress, the United Nations Environment Programme (UNEP)-convened Cool Coalition unites over 250 governments, cities, companies, and financiers, advancing a triple strategy of passive design, energy efficiency, and HFC phase-down.
+At the 2023 UN Climate Change Conference (COP28), the Cool Coalition launched the Global Cooling Pledge, the world’s first collective commitment to cut cooling-related emissions by 60 per cent by 2050, while expanding equitable access by 2030.

 Objectives